 Chalmers has been invited to present at national and international meetings and has co-authored publications in highly regarded journals, including the Journal of Dental Research, Pediatric Dentistry, Journal of Bacteriology and the Journal of Clinical Microbiology.
 In 2014 Chalmers, together with Drs.
 James Coll and Alison Campbell, was a recipient of the American Academy of Pediatric Dentistry Paul P. Taylor Award, given to the most prestigious journal article in Pediatric Dentistry from the previous year.

-Chi is an assistant professor of Oral Health Sciences and adjunct assistant professor of Pediatric Dentistry at the University of Washington School of Dentistry.
-He also has an adjunct appointment in the Department of Health Services (School of Public Health).
-Chi is dual-board-certified in pediatric dentistry and dental public health.
+Donald Chi is an Associate Professor of Oral Health Sciences at the University of Washington.
+He is board-certified in pediatric dentistry and dental public health.
 He completed an AB degree in government and Asian studies (Cornell, 2000), a D.D.S. degree (Washington, 2006), residencies in pediatric dentistry and dental public health (Iowa, 2009), and a Ph.D. in health services research (Iowa, 2009).

 Lee is an associate professor and currently on the faculty of both the Departments of Pediatric Dentistry in the School of Dentistry and Health Policy and Management in the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
 She also serves as the director of the School of Dentistry's Health Services Research Program.
 She is currently the chair for the AAPD Council on Scientific Affairs and also serves as a consultant to numerous other AAPD councils including, the Council on Governmental Affairs, Council on Dental Benefit Programs, and the Council on Postdoctoral Education.
 Lee received her M.P.H. and D.D.S. degrees from Columbia University and her Certificate in Pediatric Dentistry and Ph.D. in Health Policy and Management from the University of North Carolina at Chapel Hill where she was also a NIDCR National Research Service Award recipient and post-doc fellow at the Cecil G. Sheps Center for Health Services Research.
 She is a board-certified pediatric dentist and an active member of the medical staff at UNC Hospitals and practices in the Dental Faculty Practice in the School of Dentistry.
 She has over a 100 peer-reviewed manuscript and abstracts and serves on the editorial boards of the Journal of Dental Research, Journal of Public Health Dentistry and Dental Traumatology.
 She is involved in teaching, clinical practice and research and maintains several research grants from HRSA, NIH and AHRQ.
 Lee is the recipient of numerous teaching and research awards including the 2008 American Academy of Pediatric Dentistry Jerome Miller "For the Kids" Award.
 In 2010, she received the Presidential Early Career Award for Scientist and Engineers from President Barack Obama.

-Moursi is chairman of the Department of Pediatric Dentistry at the New York University College of Dentistry and an attending dentist on the medical staff at the New York University Langone Medical Center and the Bellevue Hospital Center in New York.
+Dr. Amr M. Moursi is Professor and Chairman of the Department of Pediatric Dentistry at the New York University College of Dentistry and an Attending Dentist at the New York University Langone Medical Center and the Bellevue Hospital Center in New York.

-Moursi received a D.D.S. degree from the University of Michigan School of Dentistry.
-He then completed a pediatric dentistry residency at Children’s Hospital of Pittsburgh.
-He received a Ph.D. in Craniofacial Biology from the University of California at San Francisco.
-He is a board-certified diplomate of the American Board of Pediatric Dentistry and a fellow of the American Academy of Pediatric Dentistry.
+Dr. Moursi completed his D.D.S. degree at the University of Michigan School of Dentistry, a pediatric dentistry residency at Children’s Hospital of Pittsburgh then a Ph.D. in Craniofacial Biology from the University of California at San Francisco.
+He is a board-certified Diplomate of the American Board of Pediatric Dentistry and, a Fellow of both the American Academy of Pediatric Dentistry and the International College of Dentists.

 Nowak is professor emeritus of pediatric dentistry and pediatrics, in the colleges of Dentistry and Medicine at the University of Iowa in Iowa City, Iowa and affiliate professor, Department of Pediatric Dentistry, University of Washington, Seattle.
 He is a diplomate of the American Board of Pediatric Dentistry and a fellow of the American Academy of Pediatric Dentistry.